wynn0123/cap/docs/guide/widget.md

 - `solve`: Triggered when the token is generated.
 - `error`: Triggered when an error occurs.
 - `reset`: Triggered when the widget is reset.
-- `progress`: Triggered when the there's a progress update while in verification.
+- `progress`: Triggered when there's a progress update while in verification.

 ## i18n